 GED Literature Test: Information and Requirements

 The General Educational Development exam gives individuals who have not graduated from high school the opportunity to earn the equivalent of a high school diploma.
-One of the modules in the GED exam is literature, which may also be seen in different state tests as interpretation of arts and literature.
+One of the four modules in the GED exam is Reasoning Through Language Arts, which may also be seen in different state tests as interpretation of arts and literature.
 Read this article to find out more information on this topic.

 Is There a Practice Exam?